Call us Today at (954) 458-8655

 Common Causes of Publix Slip and Falls

-The most frequent causes of slip and fall accidents at Publix include:
+The most frequent causes of slip and falls, and other premises liability accidents, at Publix include:

 How Does a Publix Slip and Fall Attorney Prove a Claim Against The Company?